 - Yoga — With a focus on the synchronization of movement and breath, yoga builds strength, stamina, balance and flexibility.
 It can help reduce stress and lower blood pressure, while improving your overall fitness.
 As with meditation, there a variety of forms of yoga.
 It’s a popular form of exercise and classes, videos and books are readily available.

 - Pilates — This popular program focuses on building core strength and torso stability, which improves levels of strength, balance, flexibility, muscle tone, stamina, and general well-being.
 Pilates is an excellent option for any age or fitness level as the exercises, which can be done on a floor mat or special Pilates equipment, can be easily modified.

 Prioritize: Find the Time to Care For Yourself

 I have often heard that the definition of insanity is: “To change nothing and expect different results.”
 If you are a caregiver and are in need of some pampering – but don’t have time to spare – you need to get creative.
 Try some of the activities mentioned above or just take some time doing the things you love; whether it’s reading a book, joining a cooking class or just getting away to see a movie.
-Enlist family or friends to help you watch your loved one, and if no one is available, consider respite stay or adult day to give yourself a break.
+Enlist family or friends to help you watch your loved one, and if no one is available, consider respite stay or adult day services to give yourself a break.
 After all, you and your loved one will be much better off if you can take the time to rejuvenate yourself and get that skip back in your step.